Definition of Obligation in Law: Everything You Need to Know

 An obligation is real when the person isn't liable for the performance, but a real estate property is responsible.
 For example, if a real estate property owes an easement to another, the property owes but the individual owner does not.

 If you need help with the definition of obligation in law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.